Table of Contents

 In a company, different Virtual LANs can be used for different departments.
 Think about that these departments are IT, HR and Finance.
 In a single company LAN, with Virtual LANs, each of these department networks become separate networks.

-VLANs are Logical networks.
+Virtual LANs are Logical networks.
 In the first place they are defined on the switches and then the ports are assigned to them.
 By doing this, VLANs members ports appear.

 Generally fistly two terms are learned by new engineers about computer networks.
 These terms are Collision Domain and Broadcast Domain.
 It can be good to define these terms again.
 Because in the VLAN lesson, these terms are ciritically important.